dltHub

 The case at hand

 1. We are on free tier Slack, where messages expire quickly.
-We refer to them in our github issues and plan to use the technical answers for training our GPT helper.
+We refer to them in our GitHub issues and plan to use the technical answers to train our GPT helper.
 For these purposes, we archive the conversations daily.
-We run this pipeline on github actions (docs) which is a serverless runner that does not have a short time limit like cloud functions.
+We run this pipeline on GitHub actions (docs), a serverless runner with no short time limit like cloud functions.

-So already we have 2 different serverless run environments, each with their own “run reporting”.
+So already we have 2 different serverless run environments, each with its own “run reporting”.

 Not fun to manage.
 So how do we achieve a single pane of glass?